-Cash Out Your First Mortgage or Take Out a HELOC/Home Equity Loan?
+Cash Out Your First Mortgage or Take Out a HELOC/Home Equity Loan Instead?

-It has been nearly a year since my last mortgage match-up, so without further ado, let’s discuss a new one: “Cash out vs. HELOC vs. home equity loan.”
+It has been a while since my last mortgage match-up, so without further ado, let’s discuss a new one: “Cash out vs. HELOC vs. home equity loan.”

 Yes, this is a three-way battle, unlike the typical two-way duels found in my ongoing series.
 Let’s discuss these options with the help of a real-life story involving a buddy of mine.

 A friend recently told me he was refinancing his first mortgage and taking cash out to complete some minor renovations.
 I asked how much cash he was getting and he said something like $30,000.

 Here in Los Angeles, $30,000 isn’t what I’d call a large amount of cash out.
 It might be in other parts of the country, or it may not.

 Regardless, it wasn’t a lot of money relative to his outstanding mortgage balance.